szotp/async_controller/README.md

 Example: [failure_handling.dart](example/lib/failure_handling.dart)

 ### Custom loading and error handling
-Loading are error handling widgets are created by AsyncDataDecoration.
+Loading and error handling widgets are created by AsyncDataDecoration.
 You may override their behavior by creating custom AsyncDataDecoration.
 The same decorator can then be used in every AsyncData in your app.
 ```dart
 class CustomAsyncDataDecoration extends AsyncDataDecoration {
   @override